jondot/crunch/README.md

 ```go
 crunch.ProcessJson(row)
 ```
-This processor reads JSON and outputs Hadoop-streaming TSV, based on your row description and functions.
+This processor reads JSON and outputs Hadoop-streaming TSV that is compatible with [Pig STREAM](https://pig.apache.org/docs/r0.11.1/basic.html#STREAM) (which we use later), based on your row description and functions.

 It also injects the following commands into your binary: